Yuri05/Raltegravir-Model/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 Vmax,UGT1A9 = fUGT * Vmax,in-vitro,UGT1A9

 It is especially important to fix the relative contribution of both enzymes as a ratio to ensure that, when scaling to other populations (e.g. children where both UGT’s undergo a different ontogeny pattern, or patients who have differently reduced amounts of UGT1A1 vs 1A9) the relative contributions can be adequately scaled.
-Note that the estimated scaling factor fUGT will be directly implemented into the final in vivo Vmax values.
+Note that the estimated scaling factor fUGT will be directly implemented into the final in vivo Vmax values (only Vmax,UGT1A1 and Vmax,UGT1A9 will be reported in section [3](./Section3_Results_and_Discussion.md))

 Finally, as ~9% of the dose is excreted in human urine as unchanged parent compound, GFR is introduced in the raltegravir PBPK model.